zGaly/zGaly/README.md

 I'm a junior developer with a strong focus on mobile and web development.
 I studied software for 2 years and have been working professionally for the past few months.

-Currently focused on building full-stack projects with real-world functionality and clean architecture.

 ## Tech I work with

 - **Mobile:** Kotlin (Android), learning Swift (iOS);